onsip/SIP.js/docs/api/sip.js.invitation.accept.md

 Accept the incoming INVITE request to start a Session.
 Replies to the INVITE request with a 200 Ok response.
 Resolves once the response sent, otherwise rejects.

+This method may reject for a variety of reasons including the receipt of a CANCEL request before `accept` is able to construct a response.